-(If you’re looking for tuition assistance information for your children or spouse, visit Tuition help for your family.)
+(If you’re looking for tuition assistance information for your children or spouse, or information about the Tuition Exchange program, visit Tuition help for your family.)

 - USC is hard to get into!
 The university is very selective in admissions.
 Faculty or staff who wish to be accepted into a degree program should consult with the Office of Admissions, or an academic advisor in the school where they would like to enroll.
 Faculty should also consult with their dean of faculty or dean.

 - Staff hired on or after January 1, 2019 must complete two years of service before enrolling in a degree program; they must also stay actively employed by USC for two additional years (total four years of service) to avoid having to repay tuition.
 Staff must be actively employed (not on leave) to use the tuition assistance benefit.

 - Staff wishing to earn an undergraduate degree might consider beginning their collegiate studies at a community college and apply as a transfer student to USC.
 More information is available at the Transfer Applicants website.

 - Employees wishing to earn a graduate degree should consult the Graduate Admission website.

 The university does not waive any undergraduate application fees for employees, but the Office of Graduate Admission does offer graduate application fee waivers.

 After reading all the information on this webpage, be sure you read the Tuition Assistance Benefit policy in its entirety.